By The Newsletter 05-Original published July 21.2021 on The Narrative Matters site.

 His company Stitch My Style is fast becoming a social media name.
-He is not shy about announcing that he is gay, but he has had some women who wanted to change the game.
-However, he is focused mainly on his designs and the hope of coming to America (no pun intended).
+In addition, he is not shy about announcing that he is gay, but he has had some women who wanted to change the game.
+As a result, he is focused mainly on his designs and the hope of coming to America (no pun intended).

 So, sit back and get to know this young, talented designer and see what his life is like in Nigeria.